dirkx/CurrentTransformerWithCallbacks/README.md

-Rquires a circut such as
+Requires a circuit such as
 ```
                                DC VCC (or ADC ref)
                                  |